 "Stayed 6 nights in this hotel and found the stay very relaxing and pleasant.
 The thing I like most is the service, you know, the kind that yoy just feel but not seen.
 I have stayed in may 5 stars hotels in Asia, which are really well known for their services, and believe me, I never though an European five star resort hotel has this quality of service.
 The food was great, even the buffet they serve 2 evenings a week, is of good quality, unlike the other buffets you eat in a resort.
 The room was modern and had a lovely poolview.
 And they do cleaning twice a day.
 It is pleasant to have a tower change during the day, expecially after you return from the beach nad have a bath, then go back to the pool again and come back for another bath.The swimming pools are not very big, but since it was not a peak season, it was OK.
 During the peak season it may get crowded.
 Sundecks and towers were plenty.
 The food served at the poolsive was good and not expensive, as one would expect to pay in a 5 star hotel.
 I like everything about this hotel and am thinking about going there again in February, to escape the cold winter.
 It is a hotel to stay and enjoy.
 I am sure you can find resorts just as luxurious nearby, but I doubt you can get better service.
 If it is service, coupled with peacefulness, good food relaxing atmosphere, then this hotel is for you.
 The onlu thing I found expensive is the SPA - but then, they are never cheap."

 - Travel date: 20th August 2007

 Absolutely brilliant hotel.
 The best hot...

+"Absolutely brilliant hotel.
+The best hotel I have ever stayed in!
+It really is 5*.
+Beautifully designed hotel inside and out.
+The rooms are very nice and very clean.
+The rooms are cleaned twice daily.
+The hotel staff are very nice and helpful.
+The two pools are lovely.
+One pool has underwater music and massage jets.
+There is also a gym and a spa.
+The African bar outside is lovely and you have everything you could ever want in the breakfast buffet outside, but there dinner menu is horrible and not suited for children or teens.
 The location is perfect and near the beach, shops, restaurants and other places such as Playa del Ingles and Puerto Rico.
 There are no kiddies clubs but there is a childrenâs pool and playground and a babysitting service.
 There are also lots of sports such as tennis, chess and darts.
-If you want a relaxing holiday in style in Gran Canaria this is the place to go!
+If you want a relaxing holiday in style in Gran Canaria this is the place to go! "

 - Travel date: 16th July 2007